ScottW514/terraform-provider-datapower/docs/resources/tam.md

   - CLI Alias: `auto-retry`
   - Default value: `false`
 - `dependency_actions` (Attributes List) Actions to take on other resources when operations are performed on this resource. (see [below for nested schema](#nestedatt--dependency_actions))
-- `ldap_use_ssl` (Boolean) Select whether to use TLS communication between the Access Manager client and the LDAP or Active Directory server.
-  - CLI Alias: `use-ldap-ssl`
-  - Default value: `false`
-- `ldapssl_key_file` (String) <p>Select the location of the key file that contains the certificates for TLS communication with the registry server.</p><ul><li>For server-only authentication, the key file must contain the signer certificate for the registry server.</li><li>For mutual authentication, the key file must also contain a personal certificate that the registry server can validate.
+- `ldap_ssl_key_file` (String) <p>Select the location of the key file that contains the certificates for TLS communication with the registry server.</p><ul><li>For server-only authentication, the key file must contain the signer certificate for the registry server.</li><li>For mutual authentication, the key file must also contain a personal certificate that the registry server can validate.
 If the personal certificate is not the default personal certificate in the key file, you must enter the label of the personal certificate.</li></ul><p>This file must be in the cert: or the sharedcert: directory.</p>
   - CLI Alias: `ldap-ssl-key-file`
   - Required When: `ldap_use_ssl`=`true`
-- `ldapssl_key_file_label` (String) <p>Enter the label of the personal certificate in the key file for client authentication.</p><ul><li>When using mutual authentication with the registry server and the personal certificate is not the default personal certificate in the key file, enter the label of the personal certificate.
+- `ldap_ssl_key_file_label` (String) <p>Enter the label of the personal certificate in the key file for client authentication.</p><ul><li>When using mutual authentication with the registry server and the personal certificate is not the default personal certificate in the key file, enter the label of the personal certificate.
 The personal certificate allows client authentication.</li><li>For server-only authentication, do not enter a value.</li></ul>
   - CLI Alias: `ldap-ssl-key-file-dn`
-- `ldapssl_key_file_password_alias` (String) Enter the password alias of the password for the key file that contains the certificates for TLS communication with the registry server.
+- `ldap_ssl_key_file_password_alias` (String) Enter the password alias of the password for the key file that contains the certificates for TLS communication with the registry server.
   - CLI Alias: `ldap-ssl-key-file-password-alias`
   - Reference to: `datapower_password_alias:id`
-- `ldapssl_port` (Number) Enter the listening port that the LDAP server uses for TLS communication.
+- `ldap_ssl_port` (Number) Enter the listening port that the LDAP server uses for TLS communication.
 This property does not apply for TLS communication with an Active Directory server.
   - CLI Alias: `ldap-ssl-port`
   - Default value: `636`
+- `ldap_use_ssl` (Boolean) Select whether to use TLS communication between the Access Manager client and the LDAP or Active Directory server.
+  - CLI Alias: `use-ldap-ssl`
+  - Default value: `false`
 - `listen_mode` (Boolean) Select whether to accept notifications to update the local policy database from the policy server.
 When you set this property, it overrides the behavior defined in configuration files for the Access Manager client.
   - CLI Alias: `listen-mode`
   - Default value: `false`